-According to the Canadian Association of Petroleum Producers (CAPP), there are about 4,000 operating glycol dehydration units in Western Canada, and benzene emissions from these units are a major concern.
+According to the Canadian Association of Petroleum Producers (CAPP), there are over 2,500 operating glycol dehydration units in Western Canada, and benzene emissions from these units are a major concern.
 The Alberta Energy Regulator (AER) regulates the maximum allowable benzene emissions from these units through Directive 39.
-In January 2013, AER introduced new regulations to reduce benzene emissions from most dehydration units to less than 1.0 tonnes/year by 2018.
 AER currently accepts process simulation predictions (HYSYS, GlyCalc, ProMax) for the entire facility, except for condensers when used as emissions control technology.
-Total Capture Testing is currently the only option acceptable to the AER for claiming benzene emissions reductions due to a condenser.
+Total Capture Testing (a field test which directly measures before- and after- condenser volume and composition) is currently the only option acceptable to the AER for claiming benzene emissions reductions due to a condenser.

-The Alberta Upstream Petroleum Research Fund launched a project with Process Ecology Inc. with the objective to develop a software tool which could be used to accurately estimate benzene emissions reductions in condensers.
+The Alberta Upstream Petroleum Research Fund launched a project with Process Ecology Inc. to develop a software tool which could be used to accurately estimate benzene emissions reductions in condensers.

 Figure 1.
 Process Flow Diagram of a typical dehydration facility